getcarina/getcarina.com/_getting-started/2015-10-23-create-connect-cluster.md

 ### Connect to your cluster

-Connect to your cluster by loading the cluster credentials and downloading the Docker client.
+Connect to your cluster by loading the cluster credentials and downloading the Docker Version Manager (dvm).

 If you have any problems, see the [Troubleshooting](#troubleshooting) section.